Yuanyun-Yong/Android-App/README.md

 Step 1:
 Wireframe:
-- Using Justinmind to design a basic wireframe and hierarchy of information (i.e. which button leads to what screen)
+- Using Justinmind to design a basic wireframe and hierarchy of information (i.e. which button leads to what screen) Basic layout of wireframe:
+Home screen
+- Shows events in the day
+- Allows you to create a new event
+  - New event leads to a new page -- "Create an event" screen

 */